 Have you heard what it’s like to ski Le Massif de Charlevoix?
-Virtually unknown outside of Quebec and southern Ontario, this mountain delivers long ski runs with phenomenal in your face St. Lawrence River views.
-Boasting the biggest vertical drop (770 m) east of the Rockies, this is a ski hill you’ll want to try – and with close proximity to Quebec City it’s easy to do.
+Virtually unknown outside of Quebec and southern Ontario, Le Massif delivers long ski runs with phenomenal in your face St. Lawrence River views.
+Boasting the biggest vertical drop (770 metre) east of the Rockies, this is a ski hill you’ll want to try – and with close proximity to Quebec City it’s easy to do.

 What it’s like to ski Le Massif